C4ptainCrunch/thesis/source/index.rst

 Implementation of the rules
 ---------------------------

-We define a dataclass with the minmal attributes needed to store all the game state.
+We define a dataclass with the minimal attributes needed to store a state of the game.